Hello and thank you for viewing my QRZ.COM page !

 There I also saw one of the BGS HANOMAG radio vans again (many BGS members changed to the newly established Bundeswehr in 1956 including their radio vans) and I learned that it was a "BGS Funktrupp M", a "Germanized" US SCR-193 (in Germany known as "BGS FuG 4"), consisting of a BC-348 receiver and a BC-191 transmitter refurbished by "STEG", painted in light-grey color and with labels in German language.
 We even had the same SCR-193 set-up as a fixed installed radio station in our barracks serving in a NATO CW Radio Net !
 After 6 years I was literally back to my beginnings !
 BGS FuG 4, see picture below !

-My first "hands-on" to cryptography with the HELL H-54 "Kaffee-Muehle" (coffee-grinder), see: www.cryptomuseum.com/crypto/hell/h54/index.htm and the complicated sweat-producing "Reihenschieber-Handschluessel" was in March 1962 in this Signal Corps unit !
+My first "hands-on" to cryptography with the complicated sweat-producing "Reihenschieber-Handschluessel" and the HELL H-54 "Kaffee-Muehle" (coffee-grinder), see: www.cryptomuseum.com/crypto/hell/h54/index.htm was in January 1962 in this Signal Corps unit !
 In late 1962 I have been transferred to 3.
-FmLBtl at the School of Communications and Electronics in Feldafing at Lake Starnberg, specializing in RTTY and Crypto!
+FmLBtl at the School of Communications and Electronics in Feldafing at Lake Starnberg, south of Munich, specializing in RTTY and Cryptography !

 In addition to the old US WWII HF equipment (which I had great fun to work on with the morse-key), we now had the new developed mobile 100 W and 400 W RTTY systems, "Made in Germany".